JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 ## Coming up

-We've talk a lot about Excel in the most recent posts.
-Let's flip the script and start to discuss coding in Python.
+We've talked a lot about Excel in the most recent posts, so let's flip the script and start to discuss coding in Python.
 More on what that entails next time.